CHIN 2215 - English-Chinese Translation for Chinese Speakers

 Week 5 Equivalence and equivalent effect

 Week 8 Translating metaphors

-Students who have missed a formative assessment must lodge an application for extension/ replacement test in compliance with the University's MACA policy.
+Students who have missed a formative assessment and would like to request for an extension to the deadline/ replacement assessment must contact their course coordinator and lodge an application for extension/ replacement test in compliance with the University's MACA policy.
 The policy and forms can be found at https://www.adelaide.edu.au/policies/3303/ .
-All applications for extension of deadline or replacement test must submitted to the Faculty of Arts within the time limit required by the policy.
+All applications for extension of deadline or replacement test must be submitted within the time limit required by the policy.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.